Flow and thermal modelling of the argon volume in the DarkSide-20k TPC: Dual-phase case

 \paragraph{Physics and solver setup} While maintaining the same settings as in the previous section, the thermal boundary conditions here necessitate the use of the transient solver for good convergence.
 The solver adapts typical time steps in the range of $\SIrange{3}{4}{s}$, resulting in good numerical behaviour given the typical flow speeds and cell dimensions on the order of $\SI{1}{mm/s}$ and $\SI{10}{mm}$, respectively.

 \paragraph{Operating and boundary conditions}

 We repeat the liquid-phase simulation of the preceding section but change the temperature boundary condition of the top surface (liquid-gas interface).
 This boundary is a zero thickness wall at a saturation temperature of $\SI{88.60}{K}$ corresponding to the gas pocket pressure of $\SI{1.160}{bara}$.
 All other boundary conditions remain unchanged, see table~\ref{tab:conditions3}.
+The thermal boundary condition at the top surface allows us to model the liquid-phase flow of a dual-phase TPC using a single-phase simulation.
+It therefore accounts only for flows driven by heat transfer across this surface, while neglecting those resulting from mass transfer due to condensation.
+However, the condensation rate we determine below implies a downward flow with a velocity on the order of $\SI{e-8}{m/s}$, which is negligible compared to the convective flows present in the detector.